c4pt000/SKYTUNE.online/config/environments/README.md

-insert data for s3, or site will break,
+insert data (replace) for aws s3 bucket, or site will break,

 keep SSL = true